huma-engineering/huma-docs/data-collection/modules/epros-licensed-questionnaires/joint-surgery/oxford-hip-score.md

 Patients are asked a series of multiple-choice questions about how they feel and are assigned a score out of 48, where a lower score represents a better hip function.

-To start, patients select the Oxford Hip Score module and click "Add".
+To start, patients select the Oxford Hip Score module and click **Add**.
 From within the module, patients can view their progress in a graph and also access all their previous results.
 Daily, weekly, or monthly reminders can be set to help stay on track.

 ![Oxford Hip Score in the Huma App](./assets/oxford-hip-score.png)